 Learning outcomes

-Unit 1: Working ethically, safely and professionally as a counsellor
+Unit 1: Working ethically, safely and professionally as a psychotherapist

 1. Work within an ethical and legal framework